DNV’s published a forecast and insight about the development and role of hydrogen in the energy transition

 It will become mandatory from 1 January next year for all new marine equipment placed on board UK vessels to have the UK approval – previously it was covered by the EU regulations.
 The race is on for equipment producers to meet that deadline and – as it stands – there are not enough accredited organisations to do all the work.

-Seadogz interim accident investigation report 2021 published by MAIB
+Seadogz accident investigation report published by MAIB

 On 22 August 2020 at 1011, the commercially operated high speed passenger craft Seadogz collided with the North-West Netley buoy in Southampton Water at a speed of 38.4kts.
 On board was the skipper and 11 passengers.
 During the collision two passengers were ejected overboard into the water where their lifejackets inflated.
 The remaining passengers and the skipper suffered varying degrees of impact injuries.
 A 15-year-old girl, was fatally injured when she was thrown against the handrail directly in front of her bench seat.
-Continue reading “Seadogz interim accident investigation report 2021 published by MAIB”
+Continue reading “Seadogz accident investigation report published by MAIB”

 Diamond Emblem 1 Report involving loss of life published by MAIB